museumcomputernetwork/mcn-2020-git-haiku/index.md

-Camellia-petal
+Chirping of the quails
-from cold streamlets for the sea
+adventure awaits outside
-Bearded, with bent canes
+Thanks for the knowledge